billspat/PyGenePlexus/docker/README.md

 ```
 docker run -v /tmp/gp:/tmp/gp \
     -e OUTDIR=/tmp/gp -e FEATURES=Adjacency -e GSC=GO \
-    geneplexus:latest-string python sample_run.py
+    geneplexus:BioGRID python sample_run.py
 ```

 ### shell:

-`docker run -it --rm geneplexus:latest-STRING`
+`docker run -it --rm geneplexus:STRING`

-   - replace the tag 'latest-string' with the tag for the network you want to use
+   - replace the tag 'STRING' with the tag for the network you want to use
    - this will start a Python console that you can `import geneplexus` and use as you.
    - this is really valuable just for testing
    - the `--rm` option above is to delete the container after exiting, otherwise Docker will keep many anonymous containers around.
    - type `exit()` at the Python prompt to exit and delete the container (but not the image)
    - to save outputs, you'll need to mount a folder as described above

+## Using Images in Google Cloud

+One could build images using Google Cloud Build, or build and push to a GCP container repository.

+Note when building using cloud build, anything in `.gitignore` is ignored, or in a file `.cloudignorefile` if exists
+It does not look at dockerignore.
+So the `.data` directory that is in .gitignore is not included and the build will fail.

+Again it's unorthodox to include data but this is an attempt to manage memory usage for scaling.

+The file `cloudbuild.yaml` is a basic start to use with  `gcloud builds submit --config cloudbuild.yaml`

+see the shell script gp_build_fns.sh for code to build, push and run GP docker images.